soyart/artnoi.com/artnoi.com/src/blog/2025/audiophiles/analysis/index.md

 (that is not made by hi-fi manufacturers), and that they'd pick a big hot vintage McIntosh amplifier over the smol, class D amplifier anytime.
 They also distrust pro audio devices for lacking musicality.

-The ceiling for improvement knows no limit for audiophiles, as they believe they can always milk better sound out of the same music with a little overengineering hardware, like with this [Sony high-res audio SD card](https://www.sony.jp/rec-media/products/SR-HXA/) ([discussed here](https://www.eevblog.com/forum/blog/eevblog-719-sony-low-noise-audiophile-sdxc-memory-card/)).
+The ceiling for improvement knows no bounds for audiophiles.
+They believe they can always milk better sound out of the same music with a little overengineering hardware, like with this [Sony high-res audio SD card](https://www.sony.jp/rec-media/products/SR-HXA/) ([discussed here](https://www.eevblog.com/forum/blog/eevblog-719-sony-low-noise-audiophile-sdxc-memory-card/)).